Expand All | Collapse All

 Paul Kirwin, MD

-Dr. Kirwin is board certified by the American board of Psychiatry and Neurology and has expertise valued by the exam committee.
+Dr. Kirwin is Associate Professor of Psychiatry and Program Director for the Geriatric Psychiatry Fellowship at Yale University Hospital.
+Dr. Kirwin is board certified by the American Board of Psychiatry and Neurology and has expertise valued by the exam committee.

 View my board certification status via ABMS Website